syncfusion-content/blazor-docs/blazor/pdfviewer-2/how-to/import-annotations-as-objects.md

 ---
 layout: post
-title: Import annotations as objects in Blazor SfPdfViewer Component | Syncfusion
+title: Import annotations as objects in SfPdfViewer Component | Syncfusion
 description: Learn here all about Import annotations as objects in Syncfusion Blazor SfPdfViewer component and more.
 platform: Blazor
 control: SfPdfViewer